 As a solo-entrepreneur, I did almost everything on my own; product design, manufacturing, website design, marketing, networking, order fulfillment, shipping, customer service, and all of those other little things that are crucial to running a business.
 I had amazing support from my family and friends, and from an excellent organization dedicated to my success as a small businesses owner, the Mi Casa Resource Center.
 However, I was struggling to keep up with the rapid growth of my company, and finally hired my first employee in June, 2013.
 My team has since grown steadily.

 Bold Leads started in a spare room in 2006, in 2009 it took over my house’s basement, then in 2013 moved to a commercial office/warehouse space, which was quickly outgrown.
 In 2015 I purchased a 3000 sf. commercial building for BLD’s permanent home that will accommodate our planned future growth.
-In the first quarter of 2016 I was able to hire two new full time employees.
-Today, I am honored to have 4 amazing full-time employees who are fully dedicated to my company’s mission (with more jobs opening soon!).
+Today, I am honored to have 8 amazing full-time employees who are fully dedicated to my company’s mission (with more jobs opening soon!).
 I am so proud to be a job creator and to have surrounded myself with such compassionate and talented individuals.
 My team truly cares for one another and each of us a misfit in our own way.
 As cliché as it sounds, we’re truly family here at BLD.

 I feel great satisfaction with my career and know I’m making a difference.
 Every thank you note and phone call I get reminds me of how blessed I am to have such wonderful, loyal, and appreciative clients.
 So here I am today, loving my job and looking forward to the next brilliant design opportunity.
 By the way, I still make great dog leashes! –Katrina Boldry